Hopasaurus/GameOfLife/README.md

 x.
 Generation runner (move from current to next gen)
 	- Cause a grid to progress from current gen to next gen
 x.
-Rules
-	- Take cell information and yeild a new status for the cell.
-x.
 Presentation
 	- Provide visual on running the simulation.